Photo of Oliver Pinson-Roxburgh

 Have a process in place to absorb any backlash and concern expressed by customers.
 Outsourcing communications to a PR agency can be beneficial or appoint a board level representative to issue a formal statement at the appropriate time.
 Furthermore, not communicating the breach to the data subjects affected can lead to a fine and result in businesses suffering reputational damage.

-Post-breach incident response plans can also help streamline the post-breach remediation process.
-Managing a post-data breach in a practical and orderly way can give stakeholders peace of mind and help get businesses back on track.
+Post-breach incident response plans can also help streamline the remediation process.
+Managing a data breach in a practical and orderly way can give stakeholders peace of mind and help get businesses back on track.

-7. Have a post-breach evaluation and assessment meeting detailing lessons learnt, what has been actioned, and what needs to be addressed to prevent future cyber breaches.
+Have a breach response evaluation and assessment meeting detailing lessons learnt, what has been actioned, and what needs to be addressed to prevent future cyber breaches.
 Empower your workforce using training videos to elevate their cybersecurity awareness and test their knowledge.

 With hackers becoming more sophisticated in how they breach an organizations network, there are numerous ways to breach an environment and exfiltrate data.
 If an organization is unprepared and doesn’t have the necessary incident response plan in place, a data breach can be disastrous and costly.
 However, there is light at the end of the tunnel.
 Post-breach remediation strategies will help organizations resume business operations whilst cybersecurity experts scrutinise and undertake the necessary measures in understanding the cyberattack and remediating accordingly.